-Economy: Dynamic and very capitalist.
-The social "safety net" had to be beefed up substantially to meet Federation standards, but with the economic boom that came from joining the Federation, this did not bankrupt the government.
+standards, but with the economic boom that came from joining the Federation, the changes did not bankrupt the government.

 Laws: Adjusted over time by the Takrutist Regime to accord with Federation standards, although substantial revisions in the areas of individual rights were still necessary before Antares was allowed to join the Federation.